ahmet-bora-bakir/tobii-eye-tracker-data-collection/README.md

 * Tobii TX300, T60, T120, X2-30, X2-60, X3-120

 ### 4. Suggestions
-* Activate an environment and install python 3.10 in it and, then setup all the libraries to work the program successfully.
+* It is highly recommended to use a virtual environment with Python 3.10 to avoid library conflicts and ensure the SDK handles the hardware calls correctly.

+## 📄 License
+This project is licensed under the MIT License.
+See the LICENSE file for details.